 Thank you, Madam Chair.
-I am Lawrence Riley, Wildlife Management Division Coordinator of the Arizona Game and Fish Department, and Vice Chair of the Invasive Species Committee for the Association of Fish and Wildlife Agencies (Association).
-I appreciate the opportunity to share with you the Association's perspectives on HR 6311. the Nonnative Wildlife Invasion Prevention Act.
-The Association was founded in 1902 as a quasi-governmental organization of public agencies charged with the protection and management of North America's fish and wildlife resources.
+I am Lawrence Riley, Wildlife Management Division Coordinator of the Arizona Game and Fish Department, and I am providing testimony on behalf of The Association of Fish and Wildlife Agencies (Association).
+I am here on behalf of Mr. Tom Remington, Director of the Colorado Division of Wildlife and the Chair of the Association's Invasive Species Committee.
+I appreciate the opportunity to share with you the Association's perspectives on HR 669, the Nonnative Wildlife Invasion Prevention Act.
+The Association was founded in 1902 as a guasi-governmental organization of public agencies charged with the protection and management of North America's fish and wildlife resources.
 The Association's governmental members include the fish and wildlife agencies of the 50 United States and U.S. Territories, Canadian Provinces, and federal governments of the U.S., Canada, and Mexico.
 All 50 states are members.
-The Association has been a key organization in promoting sound resource management and strengthening federal, state, and private cooperation in protecting and managing fish and wildlife and their habitats in the public The cross jurisdictional nature and North American perspective of the interest.
-Association is of particular relevance in that nonnative wildlife, introduced either intentionally or accidentally, respect no boundaries and are an issue of local, State, regional, national, and international concern.
+The Association has been a key organization in promoting sound resource management and strengthening federal, state, and private cooperation in protecting and managing fish and wildlife and their habitats in the public interest.
+The cross jurisdictional nature and North American perspective of the Association is of particular relevance in that nonnative wildlife, introduced either intentionally or accidentally, respect no boundaries and are an issue of local, State, regional, national, and international concern.

-The State fish and wildlife agencies have broad statutory authority and responsibility for the conservation of fish and wildlife resources within their borders, both native and nonnative.
+The State fish and wildlife agencies have broad statutory authority and responsibility for the conservation of fish and wildlife resources within their borders, and their authorities extend to both native and nonnative species.
 Because of our responsibility for and interest in the conservation of fish and wildlife resources, state fish and wildlife agencies have vested concerns in the prevention and control of unwanted and unplanned introductions of nonnative species that can cause damage to our wildlife resources, ecosystems, the economies of our states and the nation, or pose risks to animal or human health.
 To that end, the Association maintains a standing committee on Invasive Species and has been active with the Aquatic Nuisance Species Task Force (ANSTF) virtually since its inception as an ex officio member, and is also represented on the Invasive Species Advisory Committee.

 Madam Chair, on behalf of the Association, I would like to thank you for your leadership in bringing forward this important legislation.
-As a result of the Association's roles and involvement in planning for Invasive Species, we are supportive of HR 6311.
-We find the bill to be well-conceived and well-organized.
+As a result of the Association's roles and involvement in planning for Invasive Species, we are supportive of the concepts underlying HR 669.
 It is consistent with our Invasive Species Committee's principles for federal legislation and is aligned with strategies of the Aquatic Nuisance Species Task Force and the Invasive Species Advisory Committee.
-We especially applaud the inclusion of language in Section 3 (c) that requires consultation with the States as well as with the ANSTF and the National Invasive Species Council, and in Section 10 (a-b) which recognizes States' authority to exercise more stringent regulations.
-In addition, we are supportive of the establishment of fees to create a Nonnative Wildlife Invasion Prevention Fund to manage the costs of assessing risk.
-Still, the Association believes that the bill could be strengthened in a few specific areas; we would be glad to work with you and your staff to do so.
+We are supportive of the establishment of fairly applied fees to create a Nonnative Wildlife Invasion Prevention Fund to manage the costs of assessing risk.
+Still, the Association believes that the bill could be improved and strengthened in a few specific areas; we would be glad to work with you and your staff to do so.
 We present here suggestions for your consideration.